-Irish tech companies Kinesense and Overcast has been granted €1.5m under the Government’s Disruptive Technology Innovation Fund.
+Irish tech companies, Kinesense and Overcast announce €1.5m in funding under the Government’s Disruptive Technology Innovation Fund.
 The companies are jointly developing a cloud-native platform that uses Artificial Intelligence and Machine Learning to quickly categorise and understand video content, revolutionising video technology in both the security and entertainment markets.

 This project will position the companies as global leaders in cloud-based video processing and analysis solutions.

 - €2.6m project over 3 years, €1.5 from DTIF

 - Project name: VISP: Video Intelligent Search Platform